226 N Michigan Avenue

-The Assessing office is staffed by the City Assessor, L. Gail Dolbee, MAAO, MCPPE and Paula Weipert, MCAO, MCPPE, Administrative Assistant.
-The office is open Monday through Friday from 8:00 A.M. to 5:00 P.M. or by appointment.
+The Assessing office is staffed by the City Assessor, L. Gail Dolbee, MAAO, MCPPE and Karen Manoski, Administrative Assistant.
+The office is open Monday through Friday from 8:00 am to 5:00 pm or by appointment.
 Our phone number is 231-592-4030.

 The mission statement for the office prior to the adoption of Proposal A was "identify, list, and value all real and personal property in the City of Big Rapids in a fair and equitable manner".
 The goals of the office are focused on this mission statement.
 Since the adoption of Proposal A, the mission statement has expanded to include "subject to taxable value restrictions as adopted by State Law".